hydrationdynamics/flardl/README.md

 ## Requirements

-_Flardl_ is tested under python 3.11, on Linux, MacOS, and Windows and under 3.9 and 3.10 on Linux.
+_Flardl_ is tested under python 3.12, on Linux, MacOS, and Windows and under 3.9 thru  3.11 on Linux.
 Under the hood, _flardl_ relies on [httpx](https://www.python-httpx.org/) and is supported on whatever platforms that library works under, for both HTTP/1.1 and HTTP/2.